nicholas-tao/Wave-Chat/README.md

-this is for the dashboard
+This repo is for the dashboard/profile/login/landing portion of OmegU.
+It is automatically deployed on Heroku.